get543/linux-beginner-guide/README.md

 # `freeramcache.sh`
 Free swap memory

+# `change.sh`
+Script to change output device (headhones and speakers), it is using zenity and it should work if you enter the soundcard number and sink port correctly.

 # `install.sh`
 To install a lot of apps that I use on a daily basis